biocswirl-dev-team/BiocSwirl/README.md

+## THIS REPOSITORY IS NOW DEPRICATED.
+PLEASE SEE https://github.com/biocswirl-dev-team WHERE THE CONTINUED DEVELOPMENT OF THIS PROJECT, INCLCUDING CLEANED REPOSITORIES AND ISSUES HAVE MOVED.

 # BiocSwirl

 BiocSwirl is a series of in-depth swirlify generated courses used to teach bioinformatics workflows in R/Bioconductor using an interactive and easy to digest format.
 This project was the People's Choice Award for the Vancouver Bioinformatics Hackathon Hackseq2019.